android-coco/litaotao.github.io/_site/files/cfa (1).md

-1. `revenues - expenses = net income = revenues - ordinary expenses + other income - other expenses + gains - losses`, investors use it for valuation purpose, while lenders use it to see whether or not the firm can make the promised profit and payments on its debts.
+1. basic equation: `revenues - expenses = net income`, investors use it for valuation purpose, while lenders use it to see whether or not the firm can make the promised profit and payments on its debts. or `net income = revenues - ordinary expenses + other income - other expenses + gains - losses`
    1. revenue: the amounts reported from the sale of goods and services in the normal business;
    2. expense: the amounts incurred to generate revenue and include cost of goods sold, operating expenses, interest and taxes, can be grouped by nature or function, group by function is sometimes referred to as the cost of sales method.
 2. multi-step formats: